How To Help Constipation: Symptoms, Cause & Treatment 2023

 • Drink enough water (8 glasses)

-How To Help Baby With Constipation
+How To Help Baby With Constipation?

-With older babies you can simply increase dietary fiber in their diet in moderation.
-With babies who are being breastfed[12], you can try placing them supinated on a suitable surface and create a bicycle motion with their legs to help pass stool.
+With Older babies, you can simply increase dietary fiber in their diet in moderation.
+With babies who are being breastfed, you can try placing them supinated on a suitable surface and create a bicycle motion with their legs to help pass stool.
 You can also give them a light abdominal massage.
-If the baby is on a powder based alternative to milk, It is also worth giving them some additional gripe water in-between some feeds.
+If the baby is on a powder-based alternative to milk, It is also worth giving them some additional gripe water in between some feeds.

 Treatment For Occasional vs. Chronic Constipation